 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 It’s no secret that every woodworker needs a router table to make the precise cuts required of furniture and custom projects.
 And, if those pieces are to truly make the cut, you need a worthy router table.
-We’ve broken down the best router tables around so you can generate exemplary rabbets, exact joinery, at a pace your competitors will rival.
-Read on and discover how a router table can transform your workshop and learn some tricks on getting the most out of the equipment.
+We found the best router tables around so you can generate exemplary rabbets and exact joinery at a pace your competitors will rival.
+Check out the best router tables below.

 A quality pick from a well-reputed brand, this table is a standalone item that is suitable for the vast majority of products.
 It’s supported by a tough steel frame and remains stable as you work.

 - Comes at a friendly price for any budget

 - High-quality construction base plate is universally compatible and includes a duo of inserts

 - Plastic mounting place construction is not as sturdy as its aluminum counterparts (may need replacing)